GoogleChrome/developer.chrome.com/site/en/blog/devtools-modern-web-debugging/index.md

 Should you want to see all call frames of the stack trace, you can always click the **Show more frames** link.

 The same applies for the call stacks that you see while [debugging and stepping through your code](/docs/devtools/javascript/).
-DevTools now hides all irrelevant call frames and jumps over any ignore-listed code while step-debugging.
+When frameworks or bundlers inform DevTools about third-party scripts, DevTools automatically hides all irrelevant call frames and jumps over any ignore-listed code while step-debugging.

 {% Img src="image/AeNB0cHNDkYPUYzDuv8gInYA9rY2/DAKhEbhZjni4VKoAr9NA.png", alt="Screenshot of the DevTools Sources Debugger while debugging.", width="800", height="529" %}